lyraproj/lyra/docs/workflow-puppet-dsl.md

      sequential => activities | iteration | both

 #### iteration
-Iteration is defined by adding one of the following constructs between the `<properties>` and the `<data or code>` elements of the activity syntax:
+Iteration is defined by adding one of the following constructs between the `<properties>` and the `<data or code>` elements of the step syntax:

       times(<count>) |$index|